-When we perform inductions and pronounce on the laws connecting events, we go beyond the evidence of our experience.
+When we perform inductions and pronounce on laws connecting events, we go beyond the evidence of our experience.

-We pretend that we see connections among events,
+We pretend that we see connections among events.

-But, in fact, all we ever see are conjunctions.
+But all we ever see are conjunctions of (somehow) related phenomena.

 We only learn by experience the frequent conjunction of objects, without being ever able to comprehend anything like connection between them (Enquiry, §VII.1, AW 560b).